pivotal/blog/content/post/trilogy-and-greenplum.md

 In particular for the Trilogy testing framework, the easiest way to write tests is to run an anonymous code block and raise an exception if the test fails.
-In the Markdown structure that Trilogy uses this would look like:

-    # TEST CASE
-    A simple test of multiplication
-    ## TEST
-    This is the test
-    ```
-    DO $$
-    BEGIN
-        SELECT CASE WHEN 2*3=6 THEN NULL
-        ELSE RAISE EXCEPTION 'Failed to multiply!';
-    END
-    $$;
-    ```

-Unfortunately the `DO` statement was added to PostgreSQL in version 9.0 and is not available in Greenplum.
-In this post I am going to describe how you can still use Trilogy with Greenplum without needing `DO`.
+In this post I am going to describe how you can still use Trilogy with Greenplum without needing these anonymous code blocks.

 ## Installing Greenplum